mickeymond/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. ./3-paths => Create a script that counts the number of directories in the PATH.

 5. ./4-global_variables => Create a script that lists environment variables.

+6. ./5-local_variables => Create a script that lists all local variables and environment variables, and functions.